gary-archer/oauth.websample.final/README.md

 ## Views

 The SPA is a simple UI with some basic navigation between views, to render fictional resources.\
-The data returned from APIs is authorized using domain specific claims.\
+The data is returned from an API that authorizes access to resources using domain specific claims.

 ![SPA Views](./doc/spa-views.png)